 So, keeping that all in mind, what is a firm to do?
 Constraints breed creativity.
 Keeping those guidelines in mind, here are ways to generate tons of potential ideas:

-If you think your firm name might be changing in the not-so-distant future (maybe you're going to add a partner), you might consider leaving your firm name out of the domain name.
+Part of a domain's authority with search engines is derived from longevity.
+Changing a name can cause search rankings drop and create confusion in the marketplace.
+Not to mention you'll need to update your letterhead, business cards, email signatures, signage and other marketing materials.
+So, if you think your firm name might be changing in the not-so-distant future (maybe you're going to add a partner), you might consider leaving your firm name out of the domain name or just decide on one name.
 If your firm name does change though, fret not!
-We can help redirect any traffic from the old domain name to the new one.
+We can help redirect any traffic from the old domain name to the new one and mitigate the potential fallout in search rankings.
 Contact us so we can help you manage the transition!

 It's all well and good to have an idea for a name, but how do you check if it's available?
 We have a tool you can use to check and register domain names on our site: